BTEC Programs of Study

-This course allows students to gain practical experience in assembling a computer system, installing an operating system, troubleshooting computers and peripherals, and using system tools to diagnostic software.
+This course allows students to gain practical experience in assembling a computer system, installing an operating system, troubleshooting computers and peripherals, and using system tools and diagnostic software.
 Students also have the opportunity to develop skills in computer networking and resource sharing.
 The advanced course provides students with training in procedures for optimizing and troubleshooting concepts for computer systems and subsystems.
 Emphasis is placed on technical proficiency, skill-building, and workplace readiness.
 Upon successful completion of the course, students may qualify to take the A+ certification exam.

 Instructor: Tabitha McRoy

 Prepares students for state licensing as cosmetologists.
 The course includes manicuring, shampooing, scalp and hair treatment, chemical services, hair styling and salon management.
-Prerequisites - hand-eye- coordination, manual dexterity, good color discrimination and ability to fallow oral or written instructions.
+Prerequisites - hand-eye- coordination, manual dexterity, good color discrimination and ability to follow oral or written instructions.
 Dual Enrolled through Dabney S. Lancaster Community College; Level I = 4 college credits; Level II - 8 college credits.

 Instructor: Lisa Assenat

 Students are introduced to principles, techniques, and practices for pursuing careers within the criminal justice services system.
 The course includes the Rule of Law, policing, crime scene investigation, the court system, juvenile justice, and careers in criminal justice.
 Topics introduced are the Rule of Law, policing, crime scene investigation, the court system, juvenie justice, and careers in criminal justice.
 In their second year, students will be provided a more in-depth look at the criminal justice system, with emphasis on communication skills, arrest procedures, and collection of physical evidence.